IPAM: IP Address Management

 Fields marked as manual will not be updated by the recognition script.

-Other fields that you can modify are:
+Other fields that you may modify are:

 - Disable: Disabled IP addresses will not be checked by the handshake script.